zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 ##### Unit tests

-Unit tests would need to be added to ensure that the go templating worked as expected.
+Unit tests would need to be added to ensure that the namespaces are updated/tracked correctly in library code.

 ##### e2e tests

-Additional end to end tests would need to be added to ensure that the go templating worked as expected.
+Additional end to end tests would need to be added to ensure that the namespace override takes effect correctly and maintains the ability to inspect and remove multiple packages.

 ### Graduation Criteria

 Pending review / community input these changes would be moved from alpha status and be marked as stable within Zarf's Package definition.
 This would be based on user adoption of the feature and confidence in its continued stability.

+Additionally we will need to evaluate how we might implement multi-namespace support in the future as we look to bring this feature out of alpha.
+This status will need to be clearly communicated as this change may also have breaking changes to this proposed feature when implemented.
+When this redesign happens we would want to strongly consider the implications on state and ideally move to a better model such as the one proposed in [ZEP-0026](./0026-enhanced-state-management/README.md).

 ### Upgrade / Downgrade Strategy